saplingjs/sapling-website/docs/permissions.md

 ## User roles

 The built-in users model has a `role` key, which defines the level of access for each user.
-Sapling typically deals with two roles and one inferred role out of the box:
+Sapling typically deals with two explicit roles and two inferred roles out of the box:

 | Role         | Description                                                                                              |
 |--------------|----------------------------------------------------------------------------------------------------------|